 Note

-If employees are transferred from one location to another, typically a new holiday calendar and time profile is assigned to the employee.
+If employees are transferred from one location to another (with other words, a transfer action is executed for them via Take Action), typically a new time profile and holiday calendar are assigned to the employee.
 New time accounts are created automatically, but the old time accounts need to be closed manually.
 The remaining balance needs to be transferred manually, if wanted.
-In the following we give a brief description of how to achieve this.

-Note, that in order for the procedure to be executed as described, some prerequisites need to be fulfilled:
+In order for the procedure to be executed as described below, some prerequisites need to be fulfilled:

 the Accrual process must have run for the new Time Account Type after the Time Profile of the employee has been changed from an old value to a new value.